 |Languages spoken:||Spanish (professional proficiency)|

-Julianne previously managed the Climate, Community & Biodiversity Program and served on Verra’s Sustainable Landscapes team, where she focused on supporting governments, NGOs and the private sector in African and Central American countries in their use of Verra’s land-based frameworks.
+Julie’s work currently focuses on adding value to to plastic waste through Verra’s leadership of the 3R Initiative.
+She previously coordinated the development of the Sustainable Development Verified Impact Standard (SD VISta), managed the Climate, Community & Biodiversity (CCB) Program, and served on Verra’s Sustainable Landscapes team, where she focused on supporting governments, NGOs, and the private sector in African and Central American countries in their use of Verra’s land-based frameworks.
 These include Jurisdictional and Nested REDD+ and the Landscape Standard.

-Prior to joining Verra, Julianne worked for the Rainforest Alliance.
-There she worked in the executive office and helped to start the Climate Program.
-Her role included support to and capacity building with communities, governments and businesses to improve the GHG mitigation and climate change adaptation capacity of the farms and forests they managed.
-Julianne also led early auditor trainings in the CCB Standards and VCS that launched RA-Cert’s role as a validation/verification body for carbon projects.
+Prior to joining Verra, Julie worked for the Rainforest Alliance.
+Her role there included support to and capacity building with communities, governments, and businesses to improve the GHG mitigation and climate change adaptation capacity of the farms and forests they managed.
+Julie led early auditor trainings in the CCB Standards and VCS that launched RA-Cert’s role as a validation/verification body for carbon projects.
 She was a representative of the Rainforest Alliance to the Climate, Community & Biodiversity Alliance.